richa-daripa/Amazon-UI-clone/README.md

-# Amazon static website clone
+# Amazon UI clone
+A static website of Amazon is cloned
 <br>
 using HTML and CSS